pstuermer/phase_field/README.md

 - no adaptive timestepping
 - currently no unittests
 - only Cahn-Hilliard equation
-- documentation with docstrings only in include/equation.h and src/equation.c as example
+- documentation with docstrings only in include/equation.h as temporary example
+- example for spinodal not complete or tested, but shows general idea